Knowing What Not To Do When Someone Dies, Can Help In Those Difficult Moments

 In the days and months following the death of a loved one, you are likely to receive unsolicited advice from many people.
 Some people will mean well; some will not.
 Every death administration matter is unique.
 Unless the person giving advice can show years of experience in handling a full range of estate preservation and protection matters, the advice you receive may not be relevant.
 Worse, it could be inaccurate and cause financial and emotional damage to your family.

-Talk first to an experienced probate law attorney at Morris Hall at one of our convenient offices in Arizona or New Mexico.
+Talk first to an experienced probate law attorney at Morris Hall at one of our convenient offices in Arizona.
 We focus on keeping your family’s wealth in YOUR family — where it belongs.
 Contact us to arrange a consultation with an experienced lawyer today.
-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Our offices are located in Phoenix, Tucson, and communities throughout Arizona.

 *Martindale-Hubbell’s AV peer review rating is the highest-rated category an attorney can achieve in the areas of legal skills and ethical standards.
 AV is a registered certification mark of Reed Elsevier Properties, Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.